 Soft, fluffy buns with a cinnamon and brown sugared swirl, softened caramelised apples and toasted pecans.
 Finished off with a thick, vanilla and maple whipped cream cheese frosting and caramel drizzle.
 Best served warm, these don't hang around for long.
-Use our free PDF downloadable cinnamon bun guide for a run down of bread flour, types of yeast, kneading times and how to make them ahead or freeze.

 Time to prep : 2.5 hours (inc. rise times)

 1 tsp vanilla extract